ikmildil/logging-monitoring/prometheus-grafana/README.md

 ```
 sudo vi /etc/prometheus/prometheus.yml
 ```
-Here’s an example of a scraping job that scrapes metrics from a Node Exporter running on the same machine:
+Here’s an example of a scraping job that scrapes metrics from a Node Exporter running on the same machine: [Dont forget to replace it to Your IP]
 ```
 scrape_configs:
   - job_name: 'generalec2'